 Mirrors are not recyclable because of the reflective coating that allows us to see our reflections.

-Wine glasses are drinkware that falls under the container glass category.
-There are two types of glasses, borosilicate glass and soda-lime glass, also known as container glass.
-Wine glasses are drinkware that falls under the container glass category.
+Wine glasses are drinkware that fall under the container glass category.
+There are two types of glasses: borosilicate glass and soda-lime glass, also known as container glass.
+Wine glasses are drinkware that fall under the container glass category.
 Wine glasses are not recyclable because of their high-temperature requirements and the addition of additives.

 Broken glass is unacceptable in recycling centers because it is hazardous waste.
 Broken glass shards can harm those handling them, so recycling centers reject them.